bbvox/fxseeder/README.md

 2. CLI redirection Get output from one command and pass it to another.

+3. require('folder') - require order is : index.js then index.json if both of them are present

 ONLY COMMAND LINE...
 ```
 C1=`./commands/index.js` && ./commands/get.js $C1